Wall Street loses ground as tech stocks sink again

 Tech stocks are broadly feeling pressure, even when they deliver stronger-than-expected profits.
 Big Tech stocks are facing criticism that their prices shot too high following their yearslong dominance of the market.
 Companies like software makers, meanwhile, are struggling with questions about whether they’ll lose in the future to competitors powered by artificial-intelligence technology.

 Gold and silver prices trimmed earlier gains, and their moves remain tentative following their sudden washouts over the last week.
-Gold was nearly flat at $4,936.10 per ounce after earlier climbing back above the $5,000 mark.
+Gold rose 0.3% to settle at $4,950.80 per ounce after earlier climbing back above the $5,000 mark.
 It’s been swinging sharply after roughly doubling in price over 12 months.
 After nearing $5,600 last week, it fell below $4,500 on Monday.

 Their prices had surged as investors looked for safer places to keep their money amid worries about everything from tariffs to a weaker U.S. dollar to heavy debt loads for governments worldwide.
 But critics said their prices rose too far, too fast and were due for a pullback.